 We have in the past been and may in the future be subject to, or become a party to, litigation, regulatory actions, and government investigations and inquiries.
-For example, we have received two subpoenas from the SEC for the production of documents and information, including relating to the Merger between DiamondPeak and Legacy Lordstown and pre-orders of vehicles, and we have been informed by the U.S. Attorney's Office for the Southern District of New York that it is investigating these matters.
-We have cooperated, and will continue to cooperate, with these and any other regulatory or governmental investigations and inquiries.
+For example, we have received two subpoenas from the SEC for the production of documents and information, including relating to the Merger between DiamondPeak and Legacy Lordstown and pre-orders of vehicles.
+We are responding to the SEC's requests and are cooperating with its inquiry.

 Between March 18 and May 14, 2021, six related putative class action lawsuits were filed against us and certain current and former officers and directors of the Company and DiamondPeak in the U.S. District Court for the Northern District of Ohio ("N.D.
 Ohio") (Case Nos.
 21-cv-616, 21-cv-633, 21-cv-720, 21-cv-633760, 21-cv-994 and 21-cv-1021), asserting violations of federal securities laws under Section 10(b), Section 20(a), Section 14(a) and Section 20A of the Exchange Act.
 The complaints generally allege that certain defendants made materially false and misleading statements relating to the vehicle pre-orders, the production timeline, or the Merger, and that certain individual defendants violated Section 20A of the Exchange Act through insider sales while in possession of nonpublic information relating to the Company.
 The court has issued orders consolidating these six class actions under the case caption Rico v.
-Lordstown Motors Corp. et al., 21-cv-616 (N.D.
+Lordstown Motors Corp. et al., 21-cy-616 (N.D.
 Ohio).
 Lead Plaintiff motions are also currently pending before the court.
-On April 28, 2021, May 21, 2021 and June 25, 2021, three stockholder derivative complaints were also filed against certain current and former officers and directors of the Company and DiamondPeak in the U.S. District Court for the District of Delaware (Case Nos.
-21-cv-604, 21-cv-724 and 21-cv-910).
-These derivative complaints purport to bring claims on behalf of the Company against certain individual defendants for violations of the Exchange Act, breach of fiduciary duty, unjust enrichment and insider trading, relating to the vehicle pre-orders, production timeline or Merger.
-The court has issued an order consolidating all related derivative actions under the case caption In re Lordstown Motors Corp.
-Shareholder Derivative Litigation, 21-cv- 604 (D.D.E.).
+On April 28, 2021 and May 21, 2021, two stockholder derivative complaints were also filed against certain current and former officers and directors of the Company and DiamondPeak in the U.S. District Court for the District of Delaware (Case Nos.
+21-cv-604 and 21-cv-724).
+These derivative complaints purport to bring claims on behalf of the Company against certain individual defendants for violations of the Exchange Act, breach of fiduciary duty, unjust enrichment and insider trading, relating to the vehicle preorders, production timeline or Merger.
 We intend to vigorously defend against these claims.
 The proceedings are subject to uncertainties inherent in the litigation process.
 We cannot predict the outcome of these matters or estimate the possible loss or range of possible loss, if any.

-On October 30, 2020, the Company, together with executive officers Mr. Post and Mr. Schmidt, Stephen S. Burns, our former Chairman of the Board and Chief Executive Officer, and certain of our current and former employees, were named as defendants in a lawsuit filed by Karma Automotive LLC ("Karma") in the United States District Court for the Central District of California alleging generally that the Company unlawfully poached key Karma employees and misappropriated Karma's trade secrets and other confidential information, among other matters.
+On October 30, 2020, the Company, together with executive officers Mr. Burns, Mr. LaFleur, Mr. Post and Mr. Schmidt, and certain of our employees, were named as defendants in a lawsuit filed by Karma Automotive LLC ("Karma") in the United States District Court for the Central District of California alleging generally that the Company unlawfully poached key Karma employees and misappropriated Karma's trade secrets and other confidential information, among other matters.
 The Company is continuing to evaluate the matters asserted in the lawsuit, but intends to vigorously defend against these claims and believes there are strong defenses to the claims and the damages demanded.
 At this time, however, the Company cannot predict the outcome of this matter or estimate the possible loss or range of possible loss, if any.
 The proceedings are subject to uncertainties inherent in the litigation process.